outsinre/outsinre.github.com/_posts/2015-09-10-lvm-luks-lvm.md

 From the installation process, we find for sdc1, we only:

 1. Copy the LUKS key there;
-2. grub2-install command;
+2. grub-install command;
-3. grub2-mkconfig;
+3. grub-mkconfig;
 4. Mount sdc1 as /boot in /etc/fstab

 If data ruined in sdc1 or anything else undesirable happend, just repeat step 1-4 as long as LUKS key-file or fall-back passphrase exist.